MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/installing-the-biztalk-operations-sample.md

  **To install the BizTalk Operations sample**

-1. Open the solution named ESB.BizTalkOperations.Test.Client.csproj from the \Source\Samples\BizTalkOperations folder where you installed the [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)] samples into [!INCLUDE[vs2010](../includes/vs2010-md.md)].
+1. Open the solution named ESB.BizTalkOperations.Test.Client.csproj from the \Source\Samples\BizTalkOperations folder where you installed the [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)] samples into Visual Studio.

 2. Use the commands on the **Build** menu to compile the solution.